HenrikBechmann/react-infinite-grid-scroller/README.md

 The placeholder styles are applied only to the default placeholder.

 ### `callbacks` details
 Callbacks are host defined closure functions which the `Cradle` calls to provide data back to the host.
+Include the callbacks in the callbacks object that you want the `Cradle` to use.
 The following are recognized by the `Cradle`:
 ~~~javascript
 callbacks: {
      getFunctions, // (functions)